 Maryland’s distinctive system for nursing qualifications makes it stand out as an exciting place to take the first step in your medical career.
 Becoming a CNA in Maryland, one of the few states to encourage progressive programs for CNAs is an important first step for those who want to branch out in nursing along several different paths, including geriatric care and home help.
 As a state with increasing diversity and demographic changes, now is the perfect time to become part of the community that keeps its people healthy and thriving.

-Starting work as a CNA in Maryland involves gaining a license, and after this continuous training is needed to branch out into specialties.
+Starting work as a CNA in Maryland involves gaining a license, and after this continuous coursework is needed to branch out into specialties.
 Your registration must also be renewed every two years.
 However, it is not as overwhelming as it seems – CNA classes can be found in a whole host of high schools, nursing, and retirement homes, clinics, and colleges, and because of Maryland’s unique system, your classes can be tailored to your needs.
 Additionally, the initial process is quick!
-The required amount of training and experience for a CNA certification is 100 hours, though this might vary by course.
+The required amount of classes and experience for a CNA certification in Maryland is 100 hours, though this might vary by course.

 Maryland CNA Certification Requirements

-There are some requirements you a person must meet before they can become a CNA in Maryland or even start classes.
+There are some requirements a person must meet before they can become a CNA in Maryland or even start classes.
 The most important are:

 - Be a minimum of 18 years of age

 - Have proficient English, math, and reading skills – these may be tested, though a specific high school diploma is not necessary.